 Vape Batteries - UK Free Delivery

-IndeJuice is the best shop to buy vape batteries, whether you're looking for a vape battery that's compatible with your current device or just need an extra.
-We only sell authentic vape batteries in our online shop to provide the best vaping experience and all the power you require.
+IndeJuice is the best shop to buy vape batteries, whether you're looking for a vape battery that's compatible with your current device or need an extra.
+We only sell authentic vape batteries in our UK online vape shop to provide the best vaping experience and all the power you require.

-All vape batteries in the IndeJuice online shop come with Free UK Delivery.
+All orders of vape batteries at the IndeJuice online shop come with Free UK Delivery.
 We only deliver parcels with a fully tracked service so that you can keep an eye on your delivery from our UK warehouse to your doorstep.

 What is the best battery for Vaping?

 While there are many categories of rechargeable battery options across various brands such as Sony, LG, Samsung and many others, the best battery for vaping that we would recommend is the Vapcell 18650 battery.
 Most vape kits that require a removable battery are designed for sub-ohm vaping and only support the 18650 battery type.

 18650 batteries are the main types of batteries in electronic cigarettes and vape kits.
 They allow for higher discharge rates than other types of batteries without overheating or sustaining damage to the battery.